vrsp05/STEM-Camp-RC-Car/README.md

 ## About This Project

-This is a demonstration project built by Victor Rafael Santana for the BYU STEM Camp (2026).
+This is a demonstration project built by Victor Santana, Jaime Mejia, and Dan Barry for the BYU STEM Camp (2026).
 It showcases how embedded systems and IoT technology can be integrated into a fun, interactive workshop experience.
 The goal is to provide students with hands-on experience building and controlling robot cars, while learning about microcontrollers, wireless networking, web servers, and real-time systems.

 This project is proposed as a potential new workshop offering for the BYU STEM Camp to enhance the educational experience and inspire students interested in robotics and embedded systems.